Skip to content

 Commands

-ZPL: Open Preview open preview in the active column
+ZPL: Open Preview Open preview in the active column.

-ZPL: Open Preview to the Side open preview in a side column (most common)
+ZPL: Open Preview to the Side Open preview in a side column (most common).

-Both commands are also exposed as the preview icon in the editor title bar whenever a .zpl / .prn / .lbl file is active.
+The two preview commands are also exposed as the preview icon in the editor title bar whenever a .zpl / .prn / .lbl file is active.

 Why offline?